How to Roll Over Retirement Accounts

 IRAs are individually-owned retirement accounts that anyone can open to roll retirement funds into.
 A 401(k) account is slightly different.
 401(k)s are offered through your employer, and the funds inside the account are actually part of a trust that is managed for you and all other employees.
 This difference in ownership is a key distinction.
 You and only you own your IRA, and thus you generally have greater control and flexibility.
 You do not own your 401(k) outright, and thus generally have less control but greater protection.
 We will explore specific examples of these tradeoffs in greater detail below.

 Betterment’s IRAs and 401(k)s have different fees attached to them.
-A Betterment IRA will be subject to an advisory fee of 0.25% – 0.50% per year.
+A Betterment IRA will be subject to an advisory fee of 0.25% – 0.40% per year.
 This is the only fee you will pay Betterment.
 There are never any trading costs or fees to deposit/withdraw money.
-You can read more here.
+Read more here.

 401(k) accounts have greater regulatory and filing costs associated with them, which typically translates into higher overall fees, both to Betterment and to any additional service providers hired by your company.
 However, your employer may pay some or all of those fees on your behalf, potentially making your own fees cheaper than an IRA.
 You should analyze your fees to determine whether rolling money into your Betterment 401(k) or IRA would be more cost effective.
 Please contact us if you’re unsure of what your fees are.